Pascal Covici: Early life

 Covici, known to his friends as "Kai," was born on November 4, 1885, in Botoșani, Kingdom of Romania.
 He was the son of vintner Wolf Covici and Schifra Barish.
 At the age of twelve, his family immigrated to Chicago where his six brothers owned and managed a number of retail stores.
 He studied at the University of Michigan and the University of Chicago but did not graduate from either school, working instead at his brothers' stores.

 Early publishing career

 For several years, he published a monthly newspaper in Bradenton, Florida.
-In 1922, together with partner Billy McGee, he started a publishing company and bookstore in Chicago.
+In 1922, together with partner Billy McGee, he started a publishing company (McGee/Covici, then, Covici-McGee) and bookstore in Chicago.
 The store became a popular spot for writers, and the company published special, limited edition books, often created for collectors.
 Ben Hecht's 1922 novel, Fantazius Mallare, published by the firm, was labeled obscene, restricted, and confiscated by post office officials.
 Hecht, the illustrator Wallace Smith, and the publishers were arrested.
 They pleaded no contest, and had to pay a fine of $1,000.
 In 1928 he published The Wild Party by Joseph Moncure March.
 The poem was considered lewd and was banned in a number of places, including Boston.